-3. Add Antioxidant Foods and Drinks in your Diet
+3. Add Antioxidant Foods and Drinks to your Diet

 When we add such food and drinks in our diet that particularly contain healthy fats, essential nutrients, water and especially anti-oxidants in them, the largest organ of the body i.e. skin shows its effect on the body.
 Before we hope for serums, masks, creams and lotions to give us results, our body needs to have a proper diet before other products show their results.

-Natural Antioxidants present in fruits and vegetables are beneficial for our body, especially skin.
+Natural antioxidants present in fruits and vegetables are beneficial for our body, especially the skin.
 Antioxidants are those substances that help in delaying and preventing cell damage, hence slowing down the ageing process.
 It is therefore very important to have such food in your diet that has high antioxidants.

 The best sources of antioxidants are